We Are OPEN!

 Due to the COVID-19 pandemic, the Hobart Chamber of Commerce office will be closed until further notice.
-I am available and working remotely from home.
-If you need assistance, please feel free to reach out to me at email@example.com, or by phone at 219.614.6939.
+If you need assistance, please feel free to reach out to email@example.com, or leave a message at 219-942-5774.
 Due to this circumstance, all meetings held at the Hobart Chamber office will be suspended until further notice.
 Most are being done via Zoom.

 We apologize for any inconvenience this may cause.
 The Hobart Chamber of Commerce puts the health and safety of the staff and all members as a top priority.